hendrixroa/letters_soup/README.md

 1. Go to the root folder, run `yarn` (equivalent to `npm install`).
 1. Inside `src/apps/` there is an app named `finder` where you can load your sample data (explanation next point), if you want to run the app *finder* just type `APP=finder make dev_app`.
-1. In the folder `./data` there is all sample input files, please follow those examples, this project validate the input and will show ypu an error if the file is not formatted correctly.
-In the file `./src/apps/finder/main.ts` (Line 20) there is the example manner to load the dummy data from folder data, you can do it like:
+1. In the folder `./data` there is all sample input files, please follow those examples, this project will validate the input and show you an error if the file has not the right format.
+In the file `./src/apps/finder/main.ts` (Line 20) there is the example manner to load the dummy data from folder data, you can do it something like that:

 ```typescript
 const dataCase1 = parseToInputStruct('yourCase.txt');